 It hasn’t been an easy business for the young woman though.
 On 6 July 2000 Thesens closed their doors for good.
 In 2004 Dalena’s father passed away.
 In 2005 her brother died at the age of 31 of Heart Arrhythmia.

 In 2006 Kaaimans Pass collapsed as the result of floods and heavy rain.
 This meant the timber trucks had to do an 18 hour trip the long way around on the back roads.
 In 2009 her husband was diagnosed with cancer.

-It has been a very turbulent 10 years for the courageous young Dalena Wolmarans and her fortitude, acceptance of "what is" and positive attitude must surely stem from the resilience of her tough woodcutters' heritage.
+It has been a very turbulent decade for the courageous young Dalena Wolmarans and her fortitude, acceptance of "what is" and positive attitude must surely stem from the resilience of her tough woodcutters' heritage.
 Her 72 year-old mother is still alive.
 So is Dalena's husband.
 They have two young daughters.